 Work passes and permits for Contracted Employees

 All foreigners who intend to work in Singapore short term or long term must have a valid pass known as a work visa before they begin work.
 If you are engaging foreigners to work in Singapore, you must ensure that they hold a valid pass beforehand.
 There are numerous work passes for foreigners which are subcategorized into professionals, skilled & semi-workers, trainees & students, family members, exemptions and working while on a visit pass.
 To find out specifically which pass is suitable for your workers, the Singapore Government website has all the relevant details (www.mom.gov.sg)

 Temporary Workers or Contractors normally have a specific skill set which allows them to make an instant impact within a short period of time.
 As an employer you don't need to worry about training or development, as temporary workers are typically used to ever changing environments and projects.
 Typically, the hiring process is a lot shorter compared to those who are permanent employees and often working hours and holidays days can be negotiated as temporary workers are a lot more flexible.
 Essentially temporary workers will show you whether there is a demand for that specific skill set in your company and bring an overall fresh perspective to the project.

-To find out more about the recruitment support we can offer in Singapore whether it is for employing contracted or permanent workers please contact our team on:
+To find out more about the recruitment and PEO support we can offer in Singapore whether it is for employing contracted or permanent workers please contact our team on: